cDima/Aerial/Readme.md

 5. Select **AerialScreenSaverV3** from the list of screen savers.
 6. If any issues occur, please read the FAQ below or enter an issue to the tracker.

+## Temporary 4K version
+Apple has released another set of videos that have 4K support.
+This isn't currently supported in the main branch, but a user has forked this project and added support.
+To use the 4K video's instead, download Aerial.exe and Aerial.scr from [this folder](https://github.com/jonathonwpowell/Aerial/tree/temp4krelease/ScreenSaver/bin/Release).
+Then run the exe from anywhere, click the settings button in the top right, and go to the video source tab and click the 4K button and save.
+Close out of that program, then install the scr as you normally would and it should now use the 4K videos.

 ## Video instructions

 * [The Geek Circle](https://www.youtube.com/watch?v=8fTiSQgb8Io)